evanyang1/asu-computer-science-notes/prereqs/operating-systems/module-4.md

 + **Page fault** - interrupt when MMU doesn't find page table in RAM.
 Page fault handler then goes looking for it in disk, then puts it in a free memory space in the RAM, then updates page table, page table entry, (maybe) the TLB cache.
 + Problem: page fault operation is expensive (time) b/c it access hard disk.
++ However we don't really see the worst case scenario (getting all 2^22 pages from hard drive) because of **program locality**: If a page is being used, then the likelihood of using that page again is very high.
+The most frequently used pages are very small in number.
+And two successive lines of code can occur in the same page with high probability.
+(Or two successive page requests may be the same).
+Often true with for loops and such.